-I started with the idea of writing about a woman because women are mainly postscripts in history.
+Women are mainly postscripts in history.
 That’s why I looked around for a woman.
-Margaret Goulding was a stand-out on the Kandos pages of the Mudgee Guardian so I was confident I could shape her into a narrative and post her in a blog.
-But as I explored those pages, questions kept tapping on my psyche.
+Margaret Goulding was a stand-out on the Kandos pages of the Mudgee Guardian, and I was confident I could shape her into a narrative and post her in a blog.
+But as I explored those pages, questions kept tapping on my brain.
 What was she really like?
 Where did she come from?
 What was her back story?

 I first met Meg Goulding, metaphorically speaking, at my parents’ wedding breakfast in 1941, held on the upstairs balcony of the Kandos Hotel, where, according to my mother everyone enjoyed a “sumptuous” breakfast provided by Mrs Goulding.
 I got the impression of a popular venue and a successful businesswoman and that was confirmed as I tramped through Trove.

 Meg Goulding seemed to be in everything.
 Committee member and later president of Kandos Golf Club Associates.
-President of the ladies’ committee for Kandos Rugby League – she organised fund-raising events and was later patron.
-Elected president of the Backyarders Cricket Club “in appreciation of her splendid services to Kandos sport in general”.
+President of the ladies’ committee for Kandos Rugby League (she organised fund-raising events and was later patron).
+She was elected president of the Backyarders Cricket Club “in appreciation of her splendid services to Kandos sport in general”.
 The Goulding brand was on cups, trophies and shields.

+That wasn’t all.
 She organised functions to raise money for the Good Samaritan sisters and donated regularly to Rylstone Hospital.
 During the war she was president of Kandos Ladies’ Comfort Fund to support diggers, returned and abroad.
-She was president of Kandos CWA for four years.
+For four years she was president of Kandos CWA.
 For several years she hosted the annual Anzac dinner and in 1944, in appreciation of her support, was the first woman invited to a local RSL function.
 She hosted visiting sportsmen for free and I have no doubt that behind the scenes she was helping locals on the breadline as well as the odd swaggie.
 When she was leaving Kandos in 1949 after 22 years, the headline read “Kandos is Losing One of its Finest Citizens”.

+I ruminated.
 How do I sum her up?
 Modern day saint?
 Extraordinary woman?
 Was she compensating loss?
 Craving recognition?
-Avoiding early trauma?

 In discovering Meg Goulding at Kandos I had also discovered her husband Pat.
 Mr P T Goulding (Patrick Thomas) took over the lease of the Kandos Hotel in 1927.
 He made his name as a supporter of local league and cricket and “by his unassuming nature and kindliness” made numerous friends.
 That tribute appeared in 1931 with the announcement of his death after complicated treatment in Randwick Hospital for a war wound.

 Before I leave Kandos I should also mention son Evan.
 The first time he appeared in the Mudgee Guardian was December 1928.
 He spent some primary years at St Stanislaus’ Bathurst and spent most of his high school at Kandos.
-He was a promising pianist and an enthusiastic cricketer and footballer, did the Intermediate and Leaving, and at the age of 22 became licensee of the Globe Hotel at Rylstone.
+He was a promising pianist and an enthusiastic cricketer and footballer.
+He did the Intermediate and Leaving Certificates, and at the age of 22 became licensee of the Globe Hotel at Rylstone.
 He learnt to fly at Newcastle Aero Club, became a flying instructor in England during the war and returned as Warrant Officer.
 A son to be proud of; and Meg was.

 I dug further and discovered Pat in Bellingen, where I also discovered their marriage in July 1919.
 “Last Friday night at the residence of Mrs. Goulding, Senr., the Rev. Father Fitzpatrick joined in holy wedlock Mr. P. T. Goulding and Miss Margaret Evans (late Matron of the Raleigh District Hospital)”.